Going for gold? Where Africa might win world medals

 Of the last five World Championships or Olympics dating back to 2016, the 29-year-old has only missed out on gold once - and that was in 2019 when the Doha World Championships took place 15 months after Kipyegon gave birth to her daughter.

-The 26-year-old says she is now focusing on the longer distance, recently telling BBC Sport Africa, "I want to win the World Championships again".
+The 26-year-old says she is now focusing on the longer distance, recently telling BBC Sport Africa: "I want to win the World Championships again."

 Tsegay's compatriot, Letesenbet Gidey, is the reigning 10,000m champion and will no doubt be a contender again in Budapest.